tibmeister/vPOSH/README.md

 Any new module will trigger a Minor version change, as will any new feature being added.
 Removing a feature or any other major changes that could break any existing code will trigger a Major version change.
 General commits to fix issues or enhance existing features will trigger a Patch increment.

+# Special Notes

+* The *.config* directory is not included in the repository and requires creation.
+* The *Modules* directory will only have the modules for this framework.
+Adding other modules will have no effect on the repository.

 # Release History